So that means the president in World Series parlance is two for two.

 More excursions into broadcast excellence coming up next hour.

-You had another five and a half billion dollars for ethanol over the last few years, uh more than two hundred ethanol tax breaks and subsidies.
+You had another $5.5 billion for ethanol over the last few years, more than 200 ethanol tax breaks and subsidies.

-So the taxpayer, and by the way, Richard Luger, Republican from Indiana, and Tom Harkin, Democrat from Iowa, corn growing states are now co-sponsoring a bill that would raise the ethanol mandate to sixty billion gallons by twenty thirty.
+So the taxpayer, and by the way, Richard Luger, Republican from Indiana, and Tom Harkin, Democrat from Iowa, corn growing states, are now co-sponsoring a bill that would raise the ethanol mandate to 60 billion gallons by 2030.